Life Certificate for recipients of Austrian pensions (Lebensbestätigung)

 From January 2005 onwards, Austrian members of the Association of Jewish Refugees (Tel: 020 8385 3070) will be able to have their Lebensbestätigung notarised either at the AJR offices in Stanmore or at the AJR Day Centre in West Hampstead.
 Forms completed by the AJR must be returned to the Austrian Embassy in London and not to the Pensionsversicherungsanstalt.

 Please note: Solicitors, banks, doctors or clergy are not able to sign and stamp Life Certificates.

-However, if the easiest contact is the doctor he can help by:
+However, if the easiest contact is a doctor (GP) she/he can help by: